Watch Worship Services

 Click to View Bulletin

-Rev. Dr. Mike Hatfield will preach a sermon entitled, “Journey to Bethlehem: What’s In A Name?”
+Rev. Dr. Mike Hatfield will preach a sermon entitled, “Universal, Timeless Message”

 Giving of our Resources